izumrudik/tetris/README.md

 starts game in the console. (pynput is needed)

 * main-graphics.py
-starts game in window. (pygam isneeded)
+starts game in window. (pygame isneeded)